A simpler explanation of the reflective properties of conic sections, by following light rays along local isosceles paths: The second step returns exactly to the path of the curve, as the triangle shrinks towards zero size

 Each such change is equal to the orthogonal projection of the $\delta$-length step onto the other leg of the isosceles triangle, as is shown in Figure~\ref{fig:orthog}.
 As can be seen from that figure, the symmetry of an isosceles triangle ensures that the two such projections are of equal length: the two steps $A \to D$ and $D \to B$ are both of length $\delta$, and they share the same projection angle $\angle ADB$.
 Hence, they are equal.
 So, the two $\delta$-length steps and the two equal-length projections collectively leave the sum of the distances to the two foci unchanged, thereby ensuring that the endpoint $B$ of the two steps does indeed lie on the ellipse, as required.

 Note that the above argument requires that the lines from $A$ to $F_2$ and from $B$ to $F_2$ must be parallel to each other, and similarly the lines from $A$ and $B$ to $F_1$.
 This is only approximately true for an isosceles triangle $ADB$ of finite size, but tends towards being exactly true as the size of that triangle shrinks towards zero compared to the distance to the foci.
+(One could construct a more formal argument that the lines become parallel, involving $\epsilon$ and $\delta$ and using the fact that $\tan \theta \to 0$ as $\theta \to 0$.
+However, given the aim of providing a simple explanation, and that it is clear that the lines would indeed tend towards becoming parallel, the additional complexity does not seem warranted.)

+It is also worth asking whether this result might hold even if one of the legs of the isosceles triangle were {\em not} pointing towards a focus.
+To see that it would fail in such a circumstance, note that, for any given ellipse, its two foci are the {\em only} points for which the sum of their distances to the curve is constant.
+If the two $\delta$-length steps were to preserve the sum of distances to some other pair of points, then they would be the foci of a completely different ellipse.